SPSC and MPMC Queues

 }

-}The enqueue logic has several steps.
+}The logic of enqueue is divided into several steps.
 First, read tail and tail->next.
-Then verify that tail is still the tail of the queue (to prevent tail from being advanced by another thread during the read).
-If tail->next is nullptr, it means tail is indeed the last node, and we try to attach the new node using CAS.
-If the CAS succeeds, we attempt to advance tail_ to point to the new node—note that even if this CAS fails, it doesn't matter, because other threads will help advance it in their own enqueue.
+Then verify that tail is still the tail of the queue (to prevent the tail from being advanced by another thread during the read).
+If tail->next is nullptr, it means tail is indeed the last node, and we try to hang the new node on it using CAS.
+If CAS succeeds, we try to advance tail_ to point to the new node—note that even if this CAS fails, it doesn't matter, because other threads will help advance it in their own enqueue.
 This is so-called "cooperative advancement," a common pattern in lock-free algorithms.

-If we find that tail->next is not nullptr, it means another thread has already attached a new node but hasn't had time to advance tail_.
+If we find that tail->next is not nullptr, it means another thread has already hung a new node but hasn't had time to advance tail_.
 We help advance tail_ and then retry.

 dequeue: Removing from the Head